Emotional toll of being a doctor

 My educational supervisor asked me to write a formal reflection on how I would ensure I would not allow this and the personal issues to affect my fitness to practise.

-Marianne Poirier, Junior Doctor
+Marianne Poirier, Resident Doctor

 Both these forums made me feel less alone.
 Also, my current supervisors felt unable to comment on the clinical issues as this was not their area of expertise; using the 'Tea and Empathy' forum, I was able to talk to a senior doctor working in the specialty where the incident occurred and ask her to critically review my reflections on the incident (my thinking was, better people criticise me now so that I am self-aware and show insight if I have to talk to the GMC).